-6.2 The NHS Staff Council guidance Appraisals and KSF made simple - a practical guide enables NHS organisations to develop and implement local arrangements that are consistent with the principles underlying the national KSF.
-Employers may use the NHS KSF or other skills/competency frameworks, which are in line with the KSF principles.
+6.2 The NHS Staff Council guidance Appraisals and KSF made simple - a practical guide enables NHS organisations to develop and implement local arrangements that are consistent with the principles underlying the national KSF Framework

-6.3 The guidance detailed in paragraph 6.2 in this section, supplements rather than replaces the fullKSF.
-Paragraphs 6.4 to 6.14 in this section outline the processes for development reviews which were agreed as part of the original KSF documentation.
+6.3 The guidance detailed in paragraph 6.2 in this section, supplements rather than replaces the full Knowledge and Skills Framework.
+Paragraphs 6.4 to 6.14 in this Section outline the processes for development reviews which were agreed as part of the original KSF documentation.
 Organisations may wish to continue to refer to the original provisions if the local partners wish to do so or to pursue the new guidance.
 The guidance could also be used to complement existing good local practice where the full KSF has not been implemented.